Evaluating and Rewarding LALMs for Expressive Role-Play TTS via Mean Continuation Log-Probability: Methodology

 where $C$ shifts the MCLP into a positive range.

-\item \textbf{Content Constraint ($R_{content}$):} We employ a cascaded Token2Wav module \cite{wu2025step} and Automatic Speech Recognition (ASR) model \cite{huang2025step} to transcribe the generated audio tokens $\mathbf{z}^{roll}$ back into text $\hat{\mathbf{w}}$ and compute the CER against the ground truth $\mathbf{w}$.
+\item \textbf{Content Constraint ($R_{content}$):} We employ a cascaded Token-to-Wav module \cite{wu2025step} and Automatic Speech Recognition (ASR) model \cite{huang2025step} to transcribe the generated audio tokens $\mathbf{z}^{roll}$ back into text $\hat{\mathbf{w}}$ and compute the CER against the ground truth $\mathbf{w}$.
 The content penalty is defined as:

 where $\lambda$ is a penalty coefficient.